© 2000-2001 Bob Hackett

 24 September 1944:

-Clyde B. Stevens' USS PLAICE (SS-390) sights two FUSO-class battleships coming
+Stevens' USS PLAICE (SS-390) sights two FUSO-class battleships emerging from

 destroyers; one on each bow of the leader and one on each beam of the second

 battleship.
-The screens are stationed about 3,000 yards off the track.
+The screens are stationed about 3,000 yds off the track.
 The

-At 0742, Stevens estimates the target's length as 600-feet and sets his torpedo spread with 120 percent coverage from aft forward.
+At 0742, Stevens estimates the target's length as 600 ft and sets his torpedo spread with a 120 per cent coverage from aft forward.
 He has a 30-degree angle on the bow of a battleship.
-Stevens fires his six bow tubes, then checks the positions of the destroyer screen, and swings his periscope back to the target.
+Stevens fires his six bow tubes at 29-27N, 129-46E.
+He then checks the positions of the destroyer screen, and swings his periscope back to the target.
 In low power, the battleship now fills three-fourths of his 'scope!
-Stevens takes the PLAICE deep to avoid a collision.
+Stevens takes PLAICE deep to avoid a collision.
+At 0745, PLAICE's crew hears five explosions, but in reality all torpedoes miss.

 26 September 1944: